DiogoAmaro13/Meteorological-Data/README.md

 # Meteorological-Data
-Get the current meteorological data of any city.
+Provide any city and get the main parameters of the current meteorological state of that city.